exakat/exakat-docs/Reference/Reports.rst

 The CompatibilityPHP80 report list all detected issues with PHP 8.0 compatibility.

-The CompatibilityPHP80 report displays one result per line, grouped by rule, and ordered by file and line number :
+The CompatibilityPHP80 report displays one result per line, grouped by rule, and ordered by file and line number.
+Here is an example :

 ::